 How Much Do Wedding Programs Cost?

-While having a wedding program is a fun and informative addition to your ceremony, they aren’t totally necessary.
-If you’re on a tight budget, they’re one of the details of your wedding that guests can do without.
-On average, you’ll most likely spend anywhere from $100-$500++ for your wedding programs.
-For example, this wedding program on Minted would cost $350 for 125.
-And keep in mind that unlike wedding invitations where you would send one per household, you need one wedding program per guest.
+On average, you’ll most likely spend anywhere from $1.25-$4+/per program.
+And keep in mind that unlike wedding invitations where you would send one per household, you need to purchase one wedding program per guest.

 Whether you decide to have a wedding program or not, you’ll want to make your ceremony a highlight for guests!
 Read more about your wedding ceremony order and other important details for your big day.